TheForcer/dwc-docker/README.md

 SERVER_IP		wiimmfi.de
 ```

-Also, the games you want to play need to connect via plain HTTP to the server, since we cannot spoof the SSL certificates for Nintendo domains.
-For Mario Kart Wii, this can be achieved by using a Gecko Cheat Code:
+Also, the games you want to play must connect to the server via plain HTTP, as we cannot spoof the SSL certificates for Nintendo's domains.
+For Mario Kart Wii, we can use a Gecko cheat code to patch HTTPS calls to HTTP:

 ~~~
 c0000000 0000001d